Writing For Performance THEATRE4016

 ■ Increase students' awareness and understanding of the role and function of writing for performance in a variety of contexts.

 ■ Introduce students to practical approaches to writing for live performance, and to equip them with the skills and techniques required to develop and execute their ideas.

 ■ Encourage students to develop an analytical approach towards writing for performance.

 ■ Enable students to explore and express a specific 'playwriting' interest in considerable depth (through individual projects).

 ■ Encourage students to develop a critically informed writing-for-performance practice.

 Intended Learning Outcomes of Course

-■ demonstrate an ability to analyse and interpret elements of the writer's craft and apply this understanding to finding and assessing their own approaches towards writing for performance.
+■ Analyse and interpret elements of the writer's craft and apply this understanding to finding and assessing their own approaches towards writing for performance.

-■ demonstrate an understanding of the contribution made to a piece of live performance by the writer in a range of contexts.
+■ Utilise an understanding of the contribution made to a piece of live performance by the writer in a range of contexts.

 ■ Show evidence of having developed a critically informed writing practice.